Life is a Game

 If you’re playing for extra credit, you may want to skip the fishbowl part of the exercise and select the word or phrase deliberately yourself.
 Have every student put away everything but a single blank sheet of paper and a pen.
 Then act out the word or phrase in front of the class.
 Students should write down their best guess at what you’re acting out, along with their name, on the sheet of paper.
 Collect the papers and assign extra credit points accordingly for correct or nearly correct answers.

-Classroom Games for Learning Spanish
+This post is part of the series: Classroom Games for Learning Spanish

 Bright Hub presents a series of articles about various classroom games you can use to get, and keep, your students involved.
 These games can be adapted to suit students of all ages and learning styles.